Tuesday, March 29, 2011

 Farrah-Lee-Majors

 At this point in the 70s, Lee Majors seemed to be riding a Saturn V rocket straight to the top of Hollywood fame.
 He starred in one of the most popular shows on TV, gaining all kinds of fame and notoriety.
 He married Farrah Fawcett in July 1973, who I already knew from various TV shows such as Harry O (with the late great David Janssen), the Partridge Family, and I swear she must have been on an episode of Love, American Style.
 Farrah guest starred on the Six Million Dollar Man as Major Kelly Woods, the first female astronaut in space.
 That role may have been a stretch—but I am sure some girls were inspired!
 When Farrah’s TV show Charlie’s Angels debuted in 1976, for a brief time the Majors were the royalty of ABC TV.
 Their marriage only lasted 4 years—the couple separated in 1979.
 Farrah made the classic comment: "If he's the six-million-dollar man, I'm the ten-billion-dollar woman."
 Their separation and bitter divorce was tablet fodder gold for months.
-I recently read that Lee Majors took the opportunity to reconcile with Farrah briefly before he death in 2009.
+I recently read that Lee Majors took the opportunity to reconcile with Farrah briefly before her death in 2009.

 The Big Valley with Lee Majors